Hideo Nomo: In popular culture

+During his time with the Los Angeles Dodgers, Nomo found commercial success in the States.
+He had a signature sneaker, the Air Max Nomo, produced by Nike in 1996.
+Also, he appeared on a Segata Sanshiro commercial for the Sega Saturn in 1997.

-A song about Nomo, "There's No One Like Nomo" performed by Jack Sheldon, written by Marvin Hamlisch and Alan and Marilyn Bergman, was released by GNP Crescendo Records (GNPD 1406) in 1996.
+A song about Nomo, "There's No One Like Nomo", performed by Jack Sheldon, written by Marvin Hamlisch and Alan and Marilyn Bergman, was released by GNP Crescendo Records (GNPD 1406) in 1996.

 Nomo has been referenced in hip-hop lyrics by rappers such as Pusha T and Wale.

-Pro wrestler Mitsuhide Hirasawa adopted the ring name Hideo Saito, partially in homage to Nomo.
+Professional wrestler Mitsuhide Hirasawa adopted the ring name Hideo Saito, partially in homage to Nomo.